 People living longer, but living with chronic diseases, is resulting in over-crowding in hospitals and bankruptcy of the NHS, which is already teetering on the brink.

-While Michael Philips’, design development director at Renfrew Group, assessment of the challenge facing the healthcare sector may sound a bit bleak, it is one that most of us would accept as realistic.
-“We have to find other ways of caring for people out of hospital, keeping them out of hospital,” claimed Philips.
-“So designing devices which can monitor our conditions that are truly wearable, truly comfortable, that you’re happy to wear, or you’re happy to buy for your parents and grandparents because they don’t feel they look awful, presents some engineering challenges and manufacturing challenges which we find interesting.”
+While Michael Phillips’, design development director at Renfrew Group, assessment of the challenge facing the healthcare sector may sound a bit bleak, it is one that most of us would accept as realistic.
+“We have to find other ways of caring for people out of hospital, keeping them out of hospital,” claimed Phillips.
+“So designing devices which can monitor our conditions that are truly wearable… truly comfortable, that you’re happy to wear, or you’re happy to buy for your parents and grandparents because they don’t feel they look awful, presents some engineering challenges and manufacturing challenges which we find interesting.”

-Renfrew Group is a design agency with a specialism in the medical sector and the only way to succeed in this sector, according to Philips, is to design taking human factors into account.
+Renfrew Group is a design agency with a specialism in the medical sector and the only way to succeed in this sector, according to Phillips, is to design taking human factors into account.

 “To a greater or lesser extent,” he commented, “human factors are involved in most of the projects that we do.
 It’s certainly something we want in our fundamental design process -it is vital in medical device design.
 For example, design for usability and the usability studies are intrinsic to the medical device design.
 We need to design to be not only safe use but to be obvious as to how to use correctly, particularly with the user interfaces.”